Southern Heritage

 Together, these traditions created a visual record of Southern life — one that values presence, craftsmanship, and a sense of place.

-Contemporary Southern painters continue this tradition today, drawing on classical techniques while interpreting the culture and landscape of the region in new ways.
+Contemporary Southern painters continue this tradition today, drawing on classical technique while remaining grounded in the particular light, land, and character of the region.

 Heritage Painting in the Savannah Lowcountry